ballerina-platform/ballerina-dev-website/learn/guides/distinctive-language-features/concurrency.md

 In the above code example, the ``lock`` block allows the safe mutation of the variable **``n``** from multiple strands running on separate threads.

-The semantics of the lock block is like an atomic section, and the execution of outer lock blocks is not interleaved.
+The semantics of the ``lock`` block is like an atomic section, and the execution of the outer ``lock`` blocks is not interleaved.
 From an implementation point of view, developers can think of this as a single global lock.
-The Ballerina compiler will optimize this by inferring a more fine grain set of locks to have the same semantic with better performance characteristics.
+The Ballerina compiler will optimize this by inferring a more fine-grain set of locks to have the same semantic with better performance characteristics.

 ### Service Concurrency

 Ballerina's main goal for service concurrency is to achieve decent performance and a decent level of safety.

 Decent performance means that the Listener can have multiple threads serving incoming requests concurrently.
 Similarly, a decent level of safety boils down to the expectation that there are no undetected data races that lead to wrong results.
-Additionally, the safety mechanism strives to detect such errors in runtime that cannot be caught at compile time.
+However, certain errors that cannot be detected at compile-time may be detected at runtime.
 It is difficult to do it entirely at compile time since it would entail a more complex and restrictive system.

 You can expect Ballerina to figure out the code and tell whether the program is safe for strands to be executed on separate threads or not.
 In case it is safe, it is guaranteed that there will not be any undetected data races.